-- Cover crockpot and continue to heat on high for 4 hours.
+- Cover the crockpot and continue to heat on high for 4 hours.
+Do not stir.

-- After four hours, flatten each canned biscuit and cut into thin strips, approximately 1/4″ strips.
+- After four hours, flatten each canned biscuit and cut it into thin strips, approximately 1/4″ strips.

-- Open the lid and place the biscuit strips on top of the mixture.
+- Quickly open the lid and place the biscuit strips on top of the mixture.

-- Replace lid and continue to cook for another 1 hour.
+- Replace the lid very quickly (Do not let additional heat out) and continue to cook for another 1 hour.
 Stir well and shred chicken and dumplings with two forks.
 Chicken should fall apart, and cooked dumpling dough (biscuit pieces) will begin to break apart.

 Helpful items in the kitchen

-- Crockpot – Every kitchen should have a few reliable slow cookers.
+- Crockpot: Every kitchen should have a few reliable slow cookers.
 I keep a 6-quart and an 8-quart in my kitchen.
-This particular dumpling recipe is made with 6 quarts.
+This particular dumpling recipe makes 6 quarts.

 - Onion chopper – Tears no more!
-Once I discovered an onion chopped, it made chopping up onions a breeze.
-Now I add slices to the chopper, and it does all the work for me.
+Once I discovered how to chop an onion, it made chopping up onions a breeze.
+I add slices to the chopper, which does all my work.
 Single-handedly my favorite kitchen gadget.
 This is the one we have in our kitchen.

-- Flatten biscuits out so they cook quickly.
-Biscuits can also be rolled out in a bit of flour to prevent over-sticking in the crockpot (optional).
+- Flatten canned biscuits out so they cook quickly.
+Biscuits can also be rolled out in some flour to prevent over-sticking in the crockpot (optional).

-- Biscuits should be cooked in an hour, but depending on the heat in your slow cooker, some cooking times may vary slightly.
-While I always say it’s best to check food timing, lifting the lid of the crockpot too much can cause steam to escape and longer times for the biscuits.
+- Biscuits should be cooked in an hour, but some cooking times may vary slightly depending on the heat in your slow cooker.
+While I always say it’s best to check food timing, lifting the crockpot lid too much can cause steam to escape and longer cooking times for the biscuits.

 - Add only thawed-out chicken to this dish, not frozen.